A Sun: Filming

 Principal photography of A Sun began in September 2018 and took 38 days, a tight schedule given the film's 155-minute runtime.
 Chung attributed the schedule to the lack of popularity of his films in the Taiwanese market.
 Its financing was not completed during filming, a recurring problem with Chung's films.
 Eventually, the team settled a budget of NT$ 44 million (US$ as of 2018).
 Despite his desire to use film stock, Chung decided to use digital cinematography instead; he said that the warmth of a film (characteristic of film stock) is not solely dependent on the medium, but on the production collaboration.

 The latter part of the opening sequence was shot on the first day; it was the most lighthearted day for Chung, who remembered laughing at the model hand in the soup.
 Area gangsters appeared as extras.
 The opening shots of Ho and Radish riding a motorcycle were filmed in July 2018, during Typhoon Maria.
 Filming required a quick call for the production team to rush to Civic Boulevard.
 Since Chung was satisfied by the windy rain, he told actors Wu and Liu Kuan-ting to stop riding as soon as the camera stopped filming.
 During a scene in which Ho is beaten by fellow inmates, the production team did not want Wu to be injured; cast members were told to ease up but keep the fight looking realistic.

 Because of the film's solar motif, the weather largely determined its shooting schedule; this often meant changing a scheduled time to be able to film scenes in daylight.
 The Qixing Mountain scene was achieved by waiting during the filming days for a day when several weather forecasts predicted sunlight.
-Blue and yellow were chosen as the main color tones.
+Blue and yellow were chosen as the main colour tones.
 According to Chung, blue represents sorrow and apathy, and yellow represents warmth.
 The final shot (with the Sun shining through leaves) was challenging to film, although it is a common phenomenon when driving.
 The mountain scene was backlit with sunlight, often blocked to evoke the scene's dualism.
 Chung had considered depicting Hao's death, but decided to allude to it by having him exit as the camera looks at the opposing wall and his shadow grows.